OpenLocalMap/OpenLocalMap/README.md

 This project aims to create a develop a simple WMS based web mapping application for use by local authorities that is controlled by metadata tables stored within a database or XML.
 The project also aims provide a method to deliver data and metadata if required.

-The project is built in HTML5 (so won't work in Ie8), PHP, jQuery, jQuery UI, Openlayers 3,  proj4js and uses currently an Oracle Database.
+The project is built in HTML5 (so won't work in Ie8), PHP, jQuery, jQuery UI, Openlayers 3,  proj4js and currently uses an Oracle Database to store the controlling metadata.

 The WMS layers themselves need to be hosted on a wms server (such as Geoserver) with a spatial database beind it.